OneManMonkeySquad/SimpleAI/readme.md

 There's support for multiple types of AI (Intelligences - soldiers, zombies, animals, ...) in the same project.
 There's a simple EQS system to search for good positions based on utility functions.

+_If it's this simple why wouldn't I want to do this myself?_ Well big chief, this library is as minimal as it gets.
+So there's no bloat or features you won't use.
+The logic is simple and not spectacular yet the details matter.
+There's  tooling which is import as the biggest gripe with the this AI is the scoring and why an Action was chosen/interrupted.

+_Well if utility based scoring is hard to balance why not use a tree, for say, behaviour?_ Because it's easy to extend and tweak.
+No need to think about rules, just give the AI some context, Actions and considerations/checks and watch it go.
+Everything can be tweaked at runtime and there's a runtime debugger to see why an Action was chosen.
+Actions themselves can be as simple or complex as required.
+From a simple goto, animate, SmartObject to a cutscene written in plain C#.

 ![Action](Docs/Action.png)
 ![ActionSet](Docs/ActionSet.png)
 ![Parts](Docs/Parts.png)